Walter Becker: Personal life

 In 1975, Becker married Juanna Fatouros.
-In 1984, he married Elinor Roberta Meadows, a yoga teacher, and the couple had a son, Kawai and an adopted daughter Sayan.
+In 1984, he married Elinor Roberta Meadows, a yoga teacher.
+The couple had a son, Kawai and an adopted daughter Sayan.
 They divorced in 1997.
 Becker wrote "Little Kawai" for his son, and it became the final song on 11 Tracks of Whack.

 Becker was married to Delia Cioffi at the time of his death.

 Illness and death

 In the spring of 2017, Becker was diagnosed with "an aggressive form of esophageal cancer" during an annual medical checkup.
 Despite vigorous treatment, the cancer rapidly worsened and Becker was unable to perform at Steely Dan's concerts in the months that followed.
 He died from the disease on September 3, 2017, at the age of 67 at his home in Manhattan, New York City.
 At the time of his death, no cause or other details were announced, but a statement released in November by Becker's widow, Delia Becker, detailed his struggle with the disease.

-In a statement released to the media the day of Becker's death, Fagen recalled his long-time friend and musical partner as "smart as a whip, an excellent guitarist and a great songwriter," and closed by stating that he intended to "keep the music we created together alive as long as I can with the Steely Dan band."
+In a statement released to the media the day of Becker's death, Fagen recalled his long-time friend and musical partner as "smart as a whip, an excellent guitarist and a great songwriter", and closed by stating that he intended to "keep the music we created together alive as long as I can with the Steely Dan band."

 Julian Lennon, Steve Lukather, John Darnielle of The Mountain Goats and other musicians made public statements mourning Becker's death.
 Rickie Lee Jones, whose album Flying Cowboys was produced by Becker, recalled her long friendship with him in an editorial she wrote for Rolling Stone.

 At a public ceremony on October 28, 2018, 72nd Drive at 112th Street in Forest Hills, Queens, New York City, was co-named Walter Becker Way.